'SNL' Trump cabinet fantasy league

 The actor would be "Superbad" -- and by that we mean amazing -- in the role.

-Shia LaBeouf as Donald Trump, Jr.
+Shia LaBeouf as Donald Trump Jr.

 The Museum of the Moving Image in New York shut down LaBeouf's anti-Trump live stream, so, perhaps, he could work some of his feelings out by playing the president's namesake.